-The City has an established Risk Management Framework which reflects good practice and sound corporate governance principles and is consistent with the risk management guidelines and principles set out in Australian / New Zealand Standard for Risk Management (AS/NZS ISO 31000:2009).
+The City has an established Risk Management Framework which reflects good practice and sound corporate governance principles and is consistent with the risk management guidelines and principles set out in Australian / New Zealand Standard for Risk Management (AS/NZS ISO 31000:2018 AS ISO 31000:2018 Risk Management - Guidelines).
 The City also has a Risk Management Policy which describes the City's commitment to ensuring that effective risk management remains central to all its operations.

-The City's organisational structure has a dedicated business unit to monitor risk and provide work programs, audit updates and regular reporting to the Audit Committee.
+The City's organisational structure has a dedicated business unit to monitor risk and provide work programs, audit updates and regular reporting to the Audit and Risk Committee and Council.
+Reporting to Council and throughout the organisation regularly identifies risks, its assessment and mitigation strategies that are in place or need to be put into place.

-10. Principle Four: Accountability
+10. PRINCIPLE FOUR: ACCOUNTABILITY